An Encounter With A True Nomad

 I love traveling, and one of my dreams is to be able to live in different places and move around throughout the year.
 Perhaps living in our Austin home base for 6 months and then a small town by the beach in Europe for the other 6.
 I’ve been giving this nomadic lifestyle a lot of thought and have been trying to figure out what this would mean for me.

-Going to a new country was one of my resolutions for 2018.
+Going to a new country was one of my resolutions for the year.
 I was able to schedule in a 9 day road trip through Morocco at the very end of the year, right before Christmas.
 We flew in to Marrakech, and then drove through Casablanca, Rabat, Meknes, Fez and then South to the Merzouga desert where we met someone really interesting.

 Addel was a real Nomad.
 I remember reading about nomads in elementary school, but didn’t think many were still living this life.
 Addel grew up south of the Sahara desert with his family where they would herd goats for a living.
 Herding is still a very popular way of life for the Berber people indigenous to North Africa.
 Their goats graze away the grass and land as they move from place to place.

 He explains how they would sleep each night when the sun went down.
 “We carry our tents and food with us.”
 Once a week, Addel would go into town and try to trade a goat for money.
 With this money, the family is able to then buy bread, spices, oil and other goods such as soap and clothing.